Hosea Kutako International Airport: Facilities

 Though there are few services available near the field, the Sungate Namibia Business Park is being constructed just outside the airport, which will include car rental facilities, airline catering, a truck stop and bureau de change.
 Improvements to the terminal building have been the recently refurbished duty free restaurant, TAX refund facilities and public (short and long term) parking area.
 In February 2014, Namibia Airports Company acquired 11 Merce Rhino fire vehicles, of which 2 are assigned to Hosea Kutako Airport, (a Category 9 airport).
 This accruement exceed the requirements of the International Civil Aviation Organization's (ICAO) safety standards.
 Free WiFi is available at the duty free restaurant.

-The 214 square meters "Amushe"-business lounge was opened in September 2016, comfortably accommodating 55 passengers at a time.
+The 214 square metres "Amushe"-business lounge was opened in September 2016, comfortably accommodating 55 passengers at a time.